A Rather Accurate Piano Transcription of Pachelbel's Canon in D

 • About Canon

-There's a so-called "perfect canon" which follows this layout to a hair's breadth, and does it reject transformations from voice to voice.
-In doing so it sets the standard not just for relative pitch and rhythm, but also for their absolute counterparts.
+There are so-called "perfect canons" which follow this layout to a hair's breadth, and do they reject transformations from voice to voice.
+In doing so, a perfect canon sets the standard not just for relative pitch and rhythm, but also for their absolute counterparts, id est, tone and durations are strictly observed.
 Loudness and timbre (and perhaps articulation) are the only qualities that may be spared from this equation.

 Canon in D from the two-part "Canone e giga per 3 violini e basso"